 A novel high resolution PET scanner dedicated to imaging small volumes (small animals or positron mammography) has been developed.
 The system utilises a novel SiPM detector array coupled to a pixelated LYSO scintillator and placed in an edge-on formation around the ring.
 The unique design provides a more accurate placement of the Lines of Response (LoR) by measuring the Depth of Interaction (DoI) which results in a uniform spatial resolution across the whole field of view (FoV).
 Analytical modelling of the effect of parallax error on spatial resolution is presented.
 A full prototype of the system is simulated using GATE/GEANT4 with Ge-68 point sources placed at various positions within the FoV.
 The simulation results are compared to experimental measurements on the prototype system, and the effectiveness of the proposed approach to determining the DoI is demonstrated.
 The effectiveness of the DoI estimation in achieving a uniform spatial resolution across the entire FoV is demonstrated where a 30% improvement in spatial resolution close to the outer edge of the gantry ring is obtained.
 Preliminary images of a micro-Defrise phantom filled with F-18 obtained using the prototype system are presented and compared with a simulation of the same configuration. © 2011 IEEE.

-Rafiei, A, Abolhasan, M, Franklin, DR & Safaei, F 2011, 'Boundary Node Selection Algorithms in WSNs', 36th Annual IEEE Conference on Local Computer Networks (LCN 2011), IEEE Conference on Local Computer Networks, IEEE, Bonn, Germany, pp. 251-254.View/Download from: UTS OPUS or Publisher's site
+Rafiei, A, Abolhasan, M, Franklin, DR & Safaei, F 2011, 'Boundary Node Selection Algorithms in WSNs', 36th Annual IEEE Conference on Local Computer Networks (LCN 2011), IEEE Conference on Local Computer Networks, IEEE, Bonn, Germany, pp. 251-254.View/Download from: Publisher's site

 Abstract - Physical damage and/or node power exhaustion may lead to coverage holes in WSNs.
 Coverage holes can be directly detected by certain proximate nodes known as boundary nodes (B-nodes).
 Due to the sensor nodes redundant deployment and autonomous fault detection, holes are surrounded by a margin of B-nodes (MB-nodes).
 If all B-nodes in the margin take part in the hole recovery processes, either by increasing their transmission power or by relocating towards region of interest (ROI), the probability of collision, interference, disconnection, and isolation may increase affecting the rest of the network performance and QoS.
 Thus, distributed boundary node selection algorithms (BNS-Algorithms) are proposed to address these issues.
 BNS-algorithms allow B-nodes to self-select based on available 1-hop information extracted from nodes simple geometrical and statistical features.
 Our results show that the performance of the proposed distributed BNS-algorithms approaches that of their centralized counterparts.

-Hagelstein, B, Abolhasan, M, Franklin, DR & Safaei, F 2010, 'An Efficient Opportunistic Cooperative Diversity Protocol for IEEE 802.11 Networks', Proceedings of the 6th International Wireless Communications and Mobile Computing Conference, International Wireless Communications and Mobile Computing Conference, ACM, Caen, France, pp. 417-421.View/Download from: UTS OPUS or Publisher's site
+Hagelstein, B, Abolhasan, M, Franklin, DR & Safaei, F 2010, 'An Efficient Opportunistic Cooperative Diversity Protocol for IEEE 802.11 Networks', Proceedings of the 6th International Wireless Communications and Mobile Computing Conference, International Wireless Communications and Mobile Computing Conference, ACM, Caen, France, pp. 417-421.View/Download from: Publisher's site

 Opportunistic cooperation promises to enhance the user experience when streaming media over wireless devices by improving wireless network reliability at the link level.
 This paper presents DAFMAC, an efficient cooperative diversity partner selection algorithm for IEEE 802.11 devices.
 Simulation results show DAFMAC provides a significantly higher transmission reliability in poor channel conditions than traditional ARQ techniques without modifying the device hardware.
 Further analysis shows the low overhead of DAFMAC makes it highly competitive with other proposed cooperative retransmission mechanisms in an ad-hoc network.